Lance Cpl. Callahan Brown kept losing her tentmates.

 They also struggled to develop a serious "combat mindset" about their daily tasks, he said, likely because they lacked significant fleet and combat experience.

-And for male Marines accustomed to ground combat units, Clifton said, working with women every day proved to be a distraction to which they needed to become accustomed.
+And for male Marines accustomed to ground combat units, Clifton said, working with women every day proved to be a distraction to which that they needed to become accustomed to.

-"You had a whole bunch of guys who had never worked with women before now working with them and developing feelings for them," he said.
-"It's like jumping from a Jacuzzi into the pool."
+"In the task force yYou had a whole bunch of guys who had never worked with women before now working with them and developing feelings for them," he said.
+"It's like jumping from a Jacuzzi jacuzzi into the pool."

-Despite some of the concerns they raised about the experiment, each of the four male task force volunteers who spoke with Marine Corps Times identified a number of women in their unit who impressed them.
-Even if they felt the majority of women they observed were not up to the task of joining the infantry, some stood out to them as fully capable.
+Despite some of the concerns they raised about the experiment, Significantly, each of the four male task force volunteers who spoke with Marine Corps Times identified a number of women in their unit handful of female unit members who impressed them.
+Even if they felt the majority of women they observed were not up to the task of joining the infantry, some stood out to them as fully capable. as capable assets to a future ground combat unit, even if they felt a majority of the women they observed were not up to the task.

 That's an important point for groups like No Exception 2016, a coalition formed by the Truman Project think tank to promote gender integration in every currently closed military job.

-"There's no need for a mass amount of women to pass to legitimize the accomplishments of those few," said Mary Kate Cunningham, a spokeswoman for the group.
+"There's no need for a mass amount of women to pass to legitimize the accomplishments of those few," said Mary Kate Cunningham, a spokeswoman for the group coalition.
 She compared the phenomenon to the 1993 removal of restrictions on female aviators flying combat missions.

 "Only a handful of women of women became fighter pilots in the Marine Corps, but [the Marines] had the best pilots flying overhead" because they had a wider pool to draw from, she said.